OhadR/authentication-flows/README.md

 * force change password if password is expired,
 * locks the accont after pre-configured login failures.

-To make it serious, authentication-flows JAR uses cryptography in order to encrypt the data in the links that are sent to the user's email, upon user's registration and "forget password" flows.
+The authentication-flows JAR *uses cryptography* in order to encrypt the data in the links that are sent to the user's email, upon user's registration and "forget password" flows.
+Read more about the encryption module [here](#jar-common-crypto).

 [Authentication-Flows APIs](authentication-flows/AuthenticationFlowsREADME.md)